 The important thing to remember though is that Morocco is a conservative society.
 Men are dominant and women are in their place, so to speak.
 Generally, there is an expectation from tourists that they will respect the customs and Muslim identity of their country.

 Due to its history, Morocco is quite a diverse country, and the languages spoken are Darija Arabic and Berber (Amazigh).
 French is quite widely spoken and Spanish in almost dominant in the north of the country.
+Spain still has some disputed territories on the Mediterranean Coast, including some islands.
 English is more and more available in tourist centres, including in restaurant menus.
 Speaking a little French will help you appear more knowledgeable about the country but English will get you by.

 It Can Be Very Hot or Very Cold

 From mountains to deserts and beaches, Morocco is characterised by a broad range of climates.
 As an example, Marrakesh can get well over 40 degrees Celsius in summer and below 10 during winter nights.
 Generally, Morocco is quite sunny and has a mild winter, but the north gets quite a lot of rain in autumn.
-This is something to research before you go, depending on your itinerary: on my last trip, I started in chilly Tangier and spent a few hot days in Marrakesh, so I was glad to have something for every occasion!
+This is something to research before you go, depending on your itinerary: on my last trip, I started in chilly Tangier and spent a few hot days in Marrakech, before continuing to Chefchaouen, so I was glad to have something for every occasion!

 It’s a Cash Economy